GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 To make integrating server-side applications with the Gluu Server (or any standard OpenID Connect Provider) fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).

 !!!
 Note
     oxd is commercial software licensed by Gluu.
-You can learn more and get your license on the [oxd website](https://oxd.gluu.org).
+You can get a license and a $50 credit to get started on the [oxd website](https://oxd.gluu.org).

-Your application(s) can use any client software that implements the open standards the Gluu Server supports, however you may want to consider using oxd because:
+If your goal is to integrate applications with your Gluu Server to achieve single sign-on (SSO), there are many strategies available to you.
+However, you should consider using oxd because:

 1. oxd is super-easy to use;

+2. oxd provides a central place to manage security across heterogenous application environments (i.e. if you have applications written in many languages, e.g. php, python, ruby, java, etc., you **do not** want to use a different open source client library for each application.
+That makes managing security a nightmare!);

-2. We keep updating oxd to address the latest OAuth 2.0 security knowledge;
+3. oxd is constantly being updated to address the latest OAuth 2.0 security knowledge;

-3. We can provide more complete end-to-end support if we know both the client and server software;
+4. If you're also using the Gluu Server, Gluu can provide more complete end-to-end support if we know both the client and server software;

-4. oxd subscriptions help support this project so you can see more enhancements faster;
-5. There are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go.
-If your application is programmed in another language, oxd has a simple JSON/REST API;
+5. In addition to a simple JSON/REST API, there are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go.

 6. There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
 More are being added too.
 Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.

-To learn more about oxd review the docs and [code on Github](https://github.com/GluuFederation/oxd).
+To learn more about oxd review these docs and the [code on Github](https://github.com/GluuFederation/oxd).

 When you're ready to deploy oxd, head over to the website to [get your oxd license](https://oxd.gluu.org).

 ## Overview